AEYCEN/QuickArmorSwap/README.md

    Delete the line with the key `hotkey` in the `settings.txt` file, save it and restart the program in the console.

+3. **You put a value higher than 1 for your count of Armor sets, or you pressed `ALT+1` or `ALT+2` and the script is immediately crashing**

+   You probably installed python without enabling the `Tcl/Tk and IDLE` option.
+Reinstall python and enable this option during the installation process.

 *More coming soon...*

 ## 🔰 Version

-This README file is associated with QuickArmorSwap `v0.4-beta (30.04.24)`
+This README file is associated with QuickArmorSwap `v0.5-beta.dev2 (17.12.24)`

 ### ⏫ Upgrading the Version

 To upgrade QuickArmorSwap to a newer version, simply delete the folder of the old version and replace it with the folder extracted from the download of the new version.

 ## 💫 Contact